Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 }
 ```

 If you want, you can fix the above by leveraging the same block-scope rules that caught you out in the first place.
 Below the "foo" are each unique to their single `case{}` block.
-The simple switch/case is getting messier though.
+The simple switch/case is getting messy though.
 An if/else style might be just as easy.
 Just my $0.02

 ```javascript
 switch(x) {